-Once I export the post to Textbundle format, I copy it my website’s Git repository.
+Once I export the post to Textbundle format, I copy it to my website’s Git repository.
 Git is decentralised version control software, most commonly used to manage complex software development projects.
 It’s ideal for managing text files, like those that make up my blog.

 The master repository lives in my private GitHub repo, the world’s largest source control and collaboration service.
-Github owned by Microsoft and hosts some of the most important software projects in the world, so I’m confident my content is safe and sound.
+Github is owned by Microsoft and hosts some of the most important software projects in the world, so I’m confident my content is safe and sound.

 As soon as I commit a post to the master branch, it kicks off the publication process automatically with no further actions on my part.